 In 2014 we decided it was time to look for our ‘forever’ vehicle that would remain with us for many years to come and join us on our many long excursions around this beautiful country.
 We settled on a Toyota Landcruiser 70 series dual cab GXL.
 The Landcruiser came standard with a Toyota snorkel and side steps.
 The vehicle also comes with a 130litre fuel tank as standard.
 We had an ARB steel bullbar along with a set of IPF driving lights (these were also repurposed from the hilux) and a Warn 9000LB electric winch installed.
 Under the bonnet a dual battery system controlled with a redarc DC/DC battery charge system was installed.
 UHF CB, Codan HF radio along with an auto tuning antenna were also once again fitted to this vehicle.
 On the rear of the vehicle is a steel tray from Toyota and undertray tool boxes to keep all our tools and spares out of the way.
 Underneath the Landcruiser and keeping the ride comfortable, especially with all these extras bolted on is an Old Man Emu Suspension upgrade along with a set of Cooper ST Maxx tyres to handle the myriad of road conditions we encounter whilst not only on the road but also at home.

-One reason we have stuck with a dual cab ute is so we can continue to use our steel canopy made by Candy Canvas in South Australia.
+Being a tray back ute the same as our Hilux we were once again able to can use our steel canopy made by Candy Canvas in South Australia.
 The canopy comprises twin gull doors to either side with a “homemade” fitout inside which includes fridge and kitchen to one side and storage for all our camping goodies and recovery gear on the other.
-The best part of having a canopy such as this is it not only gives us ample, dust free storage and easy camp setup for both short and longer sojourns it can be removed when we are not on the road giving us the use of a ute day to day, which comes in pretty handy on the property.
+The best part of having a canopy such as this is it not only gives us ample, dust free storage and easy camp setup for both short and longer sojourns.
+As with our previous vehicle it can be removed when we are not on the road giving us the use of a tray back ute which comes in pretty handy on the property.